Leader in Me / Profile of a Graduate

 Graduate characteristics at Running Creek

 Students aren’t expected to show mastery of the concepts – just an understanding that can be built upon as they continue to learn and grow through the district.
+Every month we will focus on one of the elements of the graduate profile and students who exemplify the current characteristic will be recognized at the monthly awards assembly.

 -